datawizz/Firestream/README.md

 ![Screenshot](images/fireworks_banner.png)

-Fireworks is a production ready development environment for streaming stateful/stateless ETL and streaming Dashboarding.
-The purpose of Fireworks is to provide a minimal implementation of a modern streaming Data Warehouse using popular technologies that can be deployed to production without additional configuration.
+Fireworks aims to be a production ready development environment for streaming stateful/stateless ETL and streaming Dashboarding.
+The purpose of Fireworks is to provide a minimal implementation of a modern streaming Data Warehouse using popular technologies that can be deployed to a production kubernetes cluster (such as Amazon EKS or Google GKE) with minimal additional configuration.

 # Table of Contents
 [Tech Stack](#tech-stack)